Professional Chaplaincy Training (CPE)

 Fri, May 7 (and Completion Ceremony at 4:30pm)

 Guidelines for Enrollment

-Our New York City Contemplative CPE Training Program is designed for people who have taken our Foundations Training.
-If there is space in our upcoming training, those with previous CPE experience and significant Contemplative Practice experience will be considered.
-Our Houston training is open to those who have not done the Foundations Training.
+Our New York City Contemplative CPE Training Program is designed for people who have taken our Foundations Training and are enrolled in our Certificate in Contemplative Care.
+If there is space in our upcoming training, those with previous CPE experience and significant Contemplative Practice experience may be considered.

-- Availability to do all your clinical hours in one of our partner institutions in New York City or Houston
+- • Availability to do all your clinical hours in one of our clinical partner institutions

-- The cost for the ten-month program is $2550 + retreat fee
+- • The cost for the ten-month program is $5500 (two extended units x $2750 per unit) + additional retreat fee

 The Association for Clinical Pastoral Education, Inc.